markandtwin/APALORD/README.md

 sample2 <- c(paste0(extdata_path, "/D7/rep1"), paste0(extdata_path, "/D7/rep2"), paste0(extdata_path, "/D7/rep3"))
 reads <- load_samples(sample1, sample2, group1 = "D0", group2 = "D7")
 ```
-Alternatively, you can load all the samples at once by generating a sample sheet as a data table in R like this:
+####Alternatively, we recommend that you load all the samples at once by generating a sample sheet as a data table in R like this:####
 ```R
 sample  treatment
 D0_1  D0